CAKE-DRI/CAKE-DRI.github.io/_pages/ke-fellowships.md

 ## How your application will be assessed:

-Your application will be assessed by a minimum of four reviewers from our reviewing committee.
+Your application will be assessed by a minimum of three reviewers from our reviewing committee.
 The following reviewing criteria will be applied:

 - How well the proposed project addresses timely and relevant issues within the target subcommunity.
 (30%)